 But I would let myself down if I stopped now, if I didn't do what I feel God has called me to do, no matter how crazy or difficult it may seem.
 God takes me seriously, and I need to do the same with Him.

-Time to weed.
+Time to pull some weeds.